UriNeri/gff2parquet/README.md

 # gff2parquet

 CLI tool for working with GFF3 genomic annotation files using Polars + Polars-bio for evaluation and processing.
+on pypi for convenience.
+Not meant for serious use, but it works for me...
 ## features

 - **Convert** GFF3 files to Parquet, CSV, or JSON formats